nasa/Common-Metadata-Repository/schemas/resources/schemas/grid/v0.0.1/search.md

 ### <a name="grid"></a> Grid

-Grids provide metadata support to perform reprojection in the reprojection services [UMM-Grid Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/otherschemas/browse/grid) schema.
+Grid metadata describes a set of coordinates and other supporting data that a service can use to reproject data.
+Grid metadata is stored in the JSON format [UMM-Grid Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/otherschemas/browse/grid).

-#### <a name="searching-for-grids"></a> Searching for grids
+#### <a name="searching-for-grids"></a> Searching for Grids

 Grids can be searched for by sending a request to `%CMR-ENDPOINT%/grids`.
-XML reference, JSON and UMM JSON response formats are supported for grids search.
+XML reference, JSON, and UMM JSON response formats are supported for Grids search.

-grid search results are paged.
-See [Paging Details](#paging-details) for more information on how to page through grid search results.
+Grid search results are paged.
+See [Paging Details](#paging-details) for more information on how to page through Grid search results.

 ##### <a name="grid-search-params"></a> Grid Search Parameters

-The following parameters are supported when searching for grids.
+The following parameters are supported when searching for Grids.

 ##### Standard Parameters
 * page_size